syedafizza1/5-Stage-Pipelined-RISC-V-Core/README.md

 Designed by Syeda Fizza Jaffery

-First of all get started by cloning this repository on your machine.
+First of all get started by cloning this repository on your machine. make a folder Zarrar_1 and then clone the given folders in that folder

 git clone https://github.com/syedafizza1/5-Stage-Pipelined-RISC-V-Core.git

 Create a .txt file and place the hexadecimal code of your instructions simulated on Venus (RISC-V Simulator) Each instruction's hexadecimal code must be on seperate line as following.
 This program consists of 9 instructions.

 00500193
 008000ef